mfs409/jetlag-legacy/tutorials/tut_overview.md

 # A Tour of JetLag

-Description goes here?
+In this tutorial, we will discuss the key ideas in JetLag.
+We'll use two simple games to illustrate how these ideas work.
+At the end of this tutorial, you will have modified your code from the first tutorial, first to be one game, then another.
+In doing so, you will have learned about the physics simulator, graphics engine, camera, actors, and events.

 ## Software Foundations

-JetLag is built on top of Pixi.js (for graphics) and Box2D (for physics simulation).
+There is very little software that doesn't rely on other software.
+When someone writes code and shares it, with the expectation that other people will use that code (but not modify it!), we call their code a "library".

+JetLag relies on two important libraries.
+The first is Box2D.
+Box2D is an industrial-strength physics simulator.
+A programmer can use Box2D to create a "world", put shapes into that world, and then see how those shapes move and collide.
+The second important library is Pixi.js.
+Pixi.js is a library for drawing 2D images.
+Note that Box2D doesn't know anything about drawing, and Pixi.js doesn't know anything about physics.

 Pixi.js and Box2D are general-purpose libraries... they can be used to make games, but also for many other purposes.
 The main goal of JetLag is to provide a clean and easy way to develop games, by providing a game-specific interface to Pixi.js and Box2D.
 JetLag tries to give you common building blocks for making games that are easy to use, and that still let you reach down into the full power of Pixi.js and Box2D when you need to.

 The following picture gives a sense for how everything fits together: